Degenerate twisted traces on quantized Kleinian singularities of type A: Lerch transcendents

-Consider the {\bf Lerch transcendent} While frequently in the literature, this is considered as a meromorphic function of $n$, we will only consider the case where $n$ is a positive integer; this sum absolutely converges and thus defines a meromorphic function on the open domain $\C\setminus \Z_{\leq 0}$ if $|t|\leq 1$ and $n\geq 1$ and one of these inequalities is strict.
+In some cases, we can write the functions $\tilde{F}^{\phi}_T$ in terms of well-known holomorphic functions.
+Consider the {\bf Lerch transcendent} function While frequently in the literature, this is considered as a meromorphic function of $n$, we will only consider the case where $n$ is a positive integer; this sum absolutely converges and thus defines a meromorphic function on the open domain $\C\setminus \Z_{\leq 0}$ if $|t|\leq 1$ and $n\geq 1$ and one of these inequalities is strict.
 If $t\notin [1,\infty)$, then the integral formula